 Applications will be accepted after the priority deadline and we encourage all interested applicants to apply for scholarship, regardless of the date of application.

 Apply for a JST Scholarship

 We invite all applicants to apply for a JST scholarship.
 JST offers many partial-tuition scholarships, ranging between 25% - 75%.
 In addition to offering partial-tuition scholarships we also offer several full-tuition scholarships.
-The Arrupe Scholarship is a full-tuition scholarship available for students applying to the M.Div program and the Kalmanovitz Scholarship is a full-tuition scholarship available to all degree seeking students.
+The Arrupe Scholarship is a full-tuition scholarship available for the M.Div program and the Kalmanovitz Scholarship is a full-tuition scholarship available for any degree program.
 Additional details are provided below.

 If you are a current applicant interested in applying for a JST scholarship in the coming academic year, you must:

 - Submit your online application for admission.